GoogleCloudPlatform/compute-video-demo-ansible/README.md

 [Service Account](https://developers.google.com/console/help/#service_accounts)
 created for the appropriate authorization.
 Navigate to *APIs &amp; auth -&gt; Credentials* and then *Create New Client ID*.
-Make sure to select *Service Account*.
-Google will generate a new private key and prompt you to save the file and let you know that it was created with the *notasecret* passphrase.
+Make sure to select *Service Account*, or generate a new one.
+Download the *P12 private key* save the file (the passphrase is *notasecret*).
 Once you save the key file, make sure to record the *Email address* that ends with `@developer.gserviceaccount.com` since this will be required in the Ansible configuration files.

 1. Next you will want to install the [Cloud SDK](https://developers.google.com/cloud/sdk/) and make sure you've successfully authenticated and set your default project